nolan-h-hamilton/Consenrich/docs/source/examples.rst

   * This does not appear to reflect a progressive increase in H3K36me3 toward the 3' end of the gene body -- Rather, the 3' end is exon-rich, hence the density of peaks.

-* The authors remark: *"...there are H3K36me3 peaks outside internal exons.
-Sometimes they colocalized with expressed sequence tags (ESTs) (data not shown) and could therefore coincide with uncharacterized exons, or with uncharacterized new sense or anti-sense transcripts.
-Additionally, it cannot be ruled out that H3K36me3 may have a different function at intronic sequences"*, and this appears consistent with our observations here in colonic mucosal tissue.

 Runtime and Memory Profiling
 ''''''''''''''''''''''''''''''''''